hasanShaddad/blockchain-marriage-contract/README.md

 ## How to run

-1. Clone the repo to your computer.
+1. Clone the repo to your computer and navigate to the project folder.

 2. Install testrpc blockchain simulator and truffle - solidity test&development framework.
 ```